 Hopefully these tips help you on your treasure-hunting adventures.
 We’re sure your vault will be overflowing with riches in no time!

-DRAGON QUEST TREASURES is out now for Nintendo Switch:
+DRAGON QUEST TREASURES is also available now for Nintendo Switch:

 To stay up to date with news about this and other DRAGON QUEST games, be sure to follow the team on social media: